SmartStepGroup/AwfulVideoStoreJava/README.md

 AwfulVideoStoreJava
 ===================

+Refactoring workshop.
+Practice example on how to manage legacy code and start writing unit tests.
+Theory is here - http://www.slideshare.net/SmartStepGroup/ss-32655053

 ##### Task #1.
 Extract and Override Factory Method
  - Move everything related to Session in LoginService to new method.
 Write tests on authorization
  - Do the same for SellingReportService.
 Write tests that only admin can see report